Juderer/RecordIPIN/README.md

 # RecordIPIN

-collect the location, IMU, and photoes by using smartphones
+collect the location, IMU, and photoes by smartphones